clld/valpal/CONTRIBUTING.md

 and initialize it, either
 - loading a dump of the production DB, using the app's `load_db` task from the `appconfig` package
+- or by running the following comman:

+    clld initdb --glottolog PATH-TO-DATA-REPO --cldf PATH-TO-CLDF-METADATA-FILE development.ini

-- or by running `clld initdb development.ini` (may require access to the appropriate data repository).
+  (may require access to the appropriate data repository).

 Now you should be able to run the tests: